BGSpiegl/GCparagon/README.md

 `conda activate GCparagon`

 Download the 2bit reference files - if `pip .` install is used in the next step, both the hg19 and the hg38 2bit reference files MUST be already available!
-Download them using the information provided in `src/GCparagon/2bit_reference/EXECUTE_reference_download.sh`!
+Download them using the information provided in `src/GCparagon/2bit_reference/EXECUTE_reference_download_hg38.sh` and `src/GCparagon/2bit_reference/EXECUTE_reference_download_hg19.sh`!

 Run `pip` to make GCparagon directly executable from the
 console: